intranda/goobi-plugin-administration-exchange/README.md

-# Goobi Administration Plugin: Exchange
+# Goobi workflow Plugin: Exchange

 This is the Goobi Plugin to do an export and import of entire data content as dump from one Goobi to another one entirely.